Kieran Strachan

-Kieran Strachan (born 5 October 1995) is an Australian rules footballer who plays for the Adelaide Football Club in the Australian Football League (AFL).
+Kieran Strachan (born 5 October 1995) is a former Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
 Strachan was selected with the 7th pick in the 2018 rookie draft.
+He was delisted after an injury filled 2025 season.
+He is the current ruck coach for Adelaide Football Club women's side.

 Early football

 Strachan played football for the South Bendigo Football Club.
 He also played in Essendon's VFL reserves team, before being traded to the Port Melbourne Football Club, where he played 2 games in the 2018 season.

 AFL career

 Strachan debuted in the Crows' 69 point loss to North Melbourne in the round 9 of the 2020 AFL season.
 On his debut, Strachan picked up 4 disposals and 4 tackles.